 If you think you are having a medical or mental health emergency, call your doctor or 911 immediately.
 Do not rely on communication through this website for immediate, urgent medical or mental health needs.
 This website is not designed to facilitate medical or mental health emergencies.

 Dr. Kagan has practiced pediatrics and then psychiatry for over forty years.
 He lives and works in Fort Collins, Colorado where he cares for many foster, kinship, and adopted children.

 Dr. Delaney has practiced psychology for over forty years and is a nationally recognized consultant on foster care and adoption.
 He has authored several books on the subject and is co-founder of Foster Parent College.

-Pradyumna has finished his Masters and is pursuing his Ph.D. in Computer Vision at Colorado State University.
-His interests are Computer Vision, Machine Learning and Artificial Intelligence.
+Pradyumna has finished his Ph.D. in Computer Vision at Colorado State University and is currently working at Google.
+His interests are Computer Vision, Natural Language Processing, Machine Learning and Artificial Intelligence.

 Kim Leighty is the Contact Manager for ADAPT and A 3-D View.